 Xingming Observatory is an astronomical observatory in Mt.
 Nanshan, Xinjiang, China, built and managed by amateur astronomer Gao Xing (gaoxing8888 at sina.com).
 The observatory is named after the celebrated Chinese amateur astronomer, Zhou Xing-Ming (1965-2004).

 The observatory is housed at the Nanshan Station of Xinjiang Astronomical Observatory affiliated to the Chinese Academy of Sciences.
 The Nanshan site is about 75 km southeast of Ürümqi, a major city along the ancient Silk Road.
 There are about 280 observable nights per year, with median atmospheric seeing around 1.4".

 Since its establishment in 2007, Xingming Observatory has been operational throughout the year and is constantly expanding.
-It is now home to several citizen science projects, including an amateur-led synoptic sky survey searching for novae, supernovae and comets.
-The observatory also provides remote access to its facilities for amateur astronomers at no additional costs.
-The observatory is among the very first of its kind in the country and has earned its reputation throughout the Chinese astronomy community.
+It is home to several citizen science projects, including an amateur-led synoptic sky survey searching for novae, supernovae and comets.
+The observatory also provides remote access to its facilities for amateur astronomers at no costs.
+The observatory is among the very first of its kind in the country and has earned its reputation throughout the Chinese community.

 (c) Xingming Observatory